CSchoel/arbitrary-but-fixed/_posts/2021-11-21-tk-disabled-text-copy-paste.md

 ---
 layout: post
-title: 'Allowing copy and paste shortcuts in disabled (read-only) text widget in Tcl/Tk'
+title: Allowing copy and paste shortcuts in disabled (read-only) text widget in Tcl/Tk
-description: >
-    The shortcuts CTRL-C and CTRL-V should work in every Tk text widget whether it is disabled or not.
+description: 'The shortcuts CTRL-C and CTRL-V should work in every Tk text widget whether it is disabled or not.
 However, a disabled "read-only" text widget currently allows these copy-paste shortcuts on some but not all platforms.

+  '
 tags:
 - tcl/tk
 - Python
 - GUI
+date: 2021-11-21 18:05 +0100
 ---
 ## The Problem

 I wanted to write a simple Tk application that would assist my students in running unit tests for their exercises in an introductory Python course.